 What's good about giffgaff?

-- Wide range of goodybags to suit all types of phone use
+- Wide range of goodybags to choose from

 What's bad about giffgaff?

 - No dedicated customer support team